$85 Find Cheap Flights from North Carolina to British Columbia

 • What is the cheapest time of day to fly to British Columbia?

-The cheapest time of day to fly to British Columbia is generally at night, when round-trip flights cost $216 on average.
-Morning departures are around 8% cheaper than evening flights, on average.
-The most expensive time of day to fly to British Columbia is generally in the afternoon, which is peak travel time and where the average cost of a ticket is $550.
+The cheapest time of day to fly to British Columbia is generally in the morning, when round-trip flights cost $488 on average.
+The most expensive time of day to fly to British Columbia is generally in the morning, which is peak travel time and where the average cost of a ticket is $488.

 • What is the cheapest flight to British Columbia?